FFellica/BouncyBall/README.md

-BouncyBall
+Bouncy Ball
 ==========

+//1.
+Copy and paste the code availbe in the .gitignore document in Processing

-// 1.
-Compile the code using Processing by clicking on the Run button
+//2.
+Compile the code by clicking on the Run button

-// 2.
+//3.
 Hold the mouse’s left button to block the bouncing ball

-// 3.
+//4.
 Move the mouse to drag the ball

-// 4.
+//5.
 Release the mouse’s left button to release the ball